 Through the core values at Langar, we develop the social, moral and spiritual development of all pupils so they can live life in all its fullness.

 Religious Education plays an important part in reflecting and conveying the distinctively Christian character of the school.
 Through the RE curriculum we enable our children to be nurtured, to grow and succeed.
 They are supported to make reasoned and informed responses to life issues and moral choices.
-The children study the major world religions of Christianity, Judaism, Islam, Hinduism and Sikhism, aiming to develop their knowledge and skills to be able to connect, reflect, evaluate and apply their learning to their own growing understanding of the different religions and beliefs, with a particular focus on Christianity.
+The children study the major world religions of Christianity, Judaism, Islam, Hinduism and Sikhism, as well as humanism and those with no faith, aiming to develop their knowledge and skills to be able to connect, reflect, evaluate and apply their learning to their own growing understanding of the different religions and beliefs, with a particular focus on Christianity.
 At Langar, the children experience awe and wonder, joy and mystery through our curriculum and extend their natural curiosity in God’s world.

 Understanding Christianity and Other Resources